jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 - the pulsar is "off" most of the time.

-Thus, in order to achieve the highest signal-to-noise possible, the data need to be de-dispersed that the correct dispersion measure and we can apply a technique called **gating** to only use data when the pulsar is "on".
+Thus, in order to achieve the highest signal-to-noise possible, the data need to be de-dispersed at the correct dispersion measure and we can apply a technique called **gating** to only use data when the pulsar is "on".

 ### Dispersion